 Throughout the United States we experience a profound demographic shift as Hispanics, Asians, Africans, Caribbean people, and many other communities of non-European origin are on the rise.
 Today, as ever, the Church's mission to proclaim the Gospel of Jesus Christ and promote the life and dignity of each and every human being has much to do with insight into cultures.
 Catholic parishes are moving from mono-cultural patterns to ones we call "shared," that is, to parishes in which more than one language, racial or cultural group seek to celebrate the Eucharist and embody Christian community.
 For ministers and pastoral workers to be effective in this diverse environment, the right knowledge, attitudes and skills need to be developed.

 Our Intercultural Competencies page explains the five competencies that were defined by the U.S. bishops in making “Recognition of Cultural Diversity in the Church” one of their priorities.
-The manual Building Intercultural Competence for Ministers has been developed and can be found online or obtained in print from USCCB Publishing.
-Regional trainings on the competencies are being scheduled at this time.
-Visit the Intercultural Competency site often for updates.
-If interested in hosting or organizing a training, please contact Yolanda Taylor-Burwell at email@example.com or 202-541-3152.
+The manual Building Intercultural Competence for Ministers has been developed and can be found online or obtained in print from USCCB's Store.
+If interested in hosting or organizing a training, please contact Yolanda Taylor-Burwell at firstname.lastname@example.org or 202-541-3152.